Learn About TANF Application Denials and Appeals

 When you appeal a TANF denial letter, your case will be seen in front of a court officer if necessary.
 At this meeting, meant to simply discuss your TANF denial, you can choose to represent yourself or have a lawyer present.
 You will be able to make your case for a reversal of the department’s original TANF denial by presenting testimony from yourself and others in support of your claims, providing documentation as evidence, examining applicable records with the court and cross-examining any witnesses for the court.
 Unless any unexpected problems are presented during the denied TANF benefits appeal process, the hearing officer will typically come to a decision about your case immediately after the hearing.
 You will be notified in writing of their decision.

-Appeal to Your Local Circuit Court
+Learn How to Appeal to Your Local Circuit Court

 If you are still denied benefits through TANF after filing an appeal and you feel like you have a good case, you can file a lawsuit in your local circuit court against the finding.
 At this stage of the denied TANF benefits appeal process, you should be well prepared to present evidence of why both your state’s social security agency and the local court officer were mistaken when issuing you’re TANF benefits denial.
 You may consider hiring professional representation to help you make your case in front of the court and better understand the denied TANF benefits appeal process.
 Because of the additional monetary and time costs associated with this process, most appeals cases do not proceed to this stage.
 Learn more by downloading our free comprehensive guide today.